finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

   - Intent resolution MUST take into account any specified input or return context types
   - Requests for resolution to apps returning a channel MUST include any apps that are registered as returning a channel with a specific type.
 - Return (JavaScript or platform appropriate) Error Objects with messages from the [`ChannelError`](ref/Errors#channelerror), [`OpenError`](ref/Errors#openerror), [`ResolveError`](ref/Errors#resolveerror) and [`ResultError`](ref/Errors#resulterror) enumerations as appropriate.
-- Accept as input and return as output data structures that are compatibile with the interfaces defined in this Standard.
+- Accept as input and return as output data structures that are compatible with the interfaces defined in this Standard.
 - Include implementations of the following [Desktop Agent](ref/DesktopAgent) API functions, as defined in this Standard:
   - [`addContextListener`](ref/DesktopAgent#addcontextlistener)
   - [`addIntentListener`](ref/DesktopAgent#addintentlistener)